top of page

 Using the current TrainingPeaks UI, I developed wireframes for the messaging feature based on the current TrainingPeaks App, such as the current notifications page.

-Key Notations
+Key Changes & Notations

 Frame 39.png